 WARNING: Graphic content.
 Discretion is advised.

-A publication ban is in place on the identities of those involved in the case to protect the identities of the children.
+There is a publication ban in the case to protect the identities of the children.

-All three children were removed from the school in early 2011.
+The three children were subsequently removed from the home, Tran said.